tothanhdat2006/segmentation-cityscapes/README.md

 ## Limitation
 - Bounding box of objects are grouped, which cause the model to predict wrong bounding boxes.
 Will fix when training instance segmentation.

+## Disclaimer
+The purpose of this repo is for education purpose and also to provide an example code to perform segmentation on Cityscapes dataset, which I found hard to find on the internet.
+Some of the model implementation is not written by me:
+- The MaskRCNN implementation is from torchvision, parts of the visualization code are from [matterport](https://github.com/matterport/Mask_RCNN)
+- The Deeplabv3 implementation is from [VainF](https://github.com/VainF/DeepLabV3Plus-Pytorch/tree/master)

 ## Citation
 ```